 As from 1 May 2010, new Regulations on modernised coordination (Regulations 883/2004 and 987/2009) apply.
 Check our frequently asked questions for further information.
 Find out about social security rules in the country of your interest.

 On 13 December 2016, the Commission proposed a revision of the EU legislation on social security coordination.
-The European Parliament and the Council of the EU reached a provisional agreement on the proposal in March 2019.
+The proposal is currently being discussed by the European Parliament and the Council of the EU.

 Still need help?